dieseldev/diesel/README.rst

     diesel.quickstart(say_hi_forever)

-Hey, that one actually loops.
+Hey, that one actually loops!
 It will print "hi" every second, forever - or until you hit Ctrl-C. Whichever comes first.
 The interesting part is the `diesel.sleep` call.
 That's where this code hands control back to the scheduler which will give other Loops a chance to run if they are waiting.